Join the Movement - Sign the Delay Manifesto 📑

 Limitations/concerns from experts:

-What Else do Parents Need to Know about Sora?
+What Do Parents Need to Know about Sora?

 Here are important considerations for parents when it comes to Sora: